 Armed with the above documents, the team can go about collecting the requirements.
-A second iteration of the inception phase can occur at this time Really?
-You're in the elaboration phase but then you go back into the inception phase?
-Seems odd.
-I thought iterations happened within the same phase. to collect high-level requirements.
-The requirements collected during the elaboration phase must be sufficient detailed to enable the system architect and designer to construct the system in the next phase.
+A second iteration of the inception phase can occur at this time to collect high-level requirements.
+The requirements collected during the elaboration phase must be sufficiently detailed to enable the system architect and designer to construct the system in the next phase.

 The requirements are created in RequisitePro, where the attributes of each requirement can now be assigned values.
 These requirements can then be used to generate the software requirements plan (SRP).
-Why is there no table or reference to the corresponding document(s) as for all the other documents?
-Also, doesn't the RUP call this a software requirements specification, and isn't that what the corresponding files are named in the Project subfolder?
 Our sample shows two iterations of an SRP document: one generated during the inception phase and another during the elaboration phase.
-What about the other two documents with "Software Requirements" in their names?